Transportation in Australia

 Not all Australian cities are perfect for walking, but Melbourne is one of those which are very easy to navigate, providing excellent conditions for those who prefer to “go green”.
 Purchase a map from one of the bookstores and start exploring the city.

-Melbourne also has an extensive network of bike trails.
-Buy a map and start exploring the city and its surroundings.
+As for biking, Melbourne has an extensive network of bike trails.
 For the tourists, the most important trails are:

 • Yarra River Trail: starts a the mouth of the river, goes through the town and continues to the outer suburbs